Hijack the Seas: Tsunami

 But damn, she made it look good.

-Especially now, with her hand out, palm up, to catch the glistening rays of a foreign sun on her fingertips.
+Especially now, with her hand out, palm up, to catch the glistening rays of a foreign sun.
 Only . . . it wasn’t entirely foreign, was it?
 She was part fey but part human, too, and right now, she had a look of intense hunger on those stunning features.

 A second later, she was back on her feet and running up the slope after the guys with an almost feral intensity.

-“She wanted to go to Earth for years but stayed back to help others,” Bodil told me.
-“Her skills with glamourie are impressive and came in handy when we needed to hide someone.”
+“She’s wanted to go to Earth for years but stayed back to help others,” Bodil told me.
+“Her skills with glamourie are impressive and were helpful when we needed to hide someone.”

 She was talking about Enid’s ability to conceal half a face full of scars, which had been given to her by a jealous fey who couldn’t handle the fact that a little human mutt of a girl was better looking than her.
 I guessed that had encouraged Enid to work on one skill above all others, and starting so young, she had become amazing at it.
 Normally, the smooth perfection of her skin was flawless, even close up.

 She wasn’t going to be seeing it at its best right now, I thought grimly, as the reason her adoptive world had just vanished from existence was operative here, too.
-And it looked like Bodil’s thoughts were traveling along the same lines as mine.
-The beautiful ebony face under its impressive cascade of tiny black braids was no longer blank but almost . . . fearful . . . if someone so formidable could be described that way.
+And it looked like Bodil’s thoughts were traveling along the same lines.
+The beautiful ebony face under its impressive cascade of tiny black braids was no longer blank but almost fearful if someone so formidable could be described that way.

 It seemed unlikely, as I’d just seen her take on an army of elder demons, buying us time to escape, but there it was again.
 A furtive look, a widened eye, a downturned lip.
 Bodil was sensing something I wasn’t, and she didn’t like it.